BrianLesko/pdf_to_text/readme.md

 # Text Extraction from an PDF file
-This code implements text parsing from a PDF File using Apple's Objective C programming language wrapped in Python.
+Extract text from a PDF file, works on mac computers only (Written in a Pythonic interface of Apple's Objective C).
+Written for learning purposes.

 &nbsp;